Le drift RC: Conseils pour débutants

 What type of car?

-What equipment for my car?
+What equipment do I need for my car?

-It is recommended to have a large enough area to practice RC drifting, preferably a race track built specifically for RC drifting or a smooth concrete parking lot.
-A flat, smooth surface is essential to allow cars to skid in a controlled manner.
-If you don't have access to a running track or parking lot, you can also use a smooth tarmac or cement surface.
-Surfaces that are too rough should be avoided, such as gravel, rough paving stones or earth.
+It is recommended that you have a surface large enough to practice drift RC, preferably a race track specifically built for RC { { 97f4c2add2700d3a3e5c9453ab2786b4 }} or a smooth concrete parking lot.
+A flat, smooth surface is essential to allow the cars to skid in a controlled manner.
+If you do not have access to a race track or parking lot, you can also use a smooth asphalt or cement surface.
+Avoid rough surfaces such as gravel, rough cobblestones, or dirt.

 What is the turning point?

-What is rope stitch?
+What is the apex?

 What is the exit point?